Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Experiments

 \section{Experiments}

-In this section, we conduct the simulation experiments and report the simulation results.
-First, the simulation experiment setup and algorithmic settings are presented.
-Second, we compare our DADC with prior actor-critic frameworks using the on-policy PPO algorithms.
-Third, we investigate the sample efficiency and training efficiency of the on-policy and off-policy training for DADC.
+In this section, we present the simulation experiments and report the empirical results.
+We begin by detailing the experimental setup of simulations.
+Next, we compare the proposed DADC with existing actor-critic frameworks using PPO, and analyze the effectiveness of the learned policies in the context of cooperative load scheduling.
+Finally, we access the scalability of DADC by evaluating its performance across varying numbers of households.